lisperz/metafrazo-platform/docs/PHRAZE_INTEGRATION_IMPLEMENTATION.md

 # Phraze.so Integration - Implementation Guide

-This document describes the Phase 1 implementation of the phraze.so embedded editor integration.
+**Last Updated**: December 20, 2025
+**Status**: Phase 2 Complete - Ready for Production Deployment

 ## Overview

-The MetaFrazo editor can now be embedded in phraze.so as an iframe or redirected editor.
+The MetaFrazo editor can be embedded in phraze.so as a redirected editor.
 Users are authenticated via JWT tokens issued by phraze.so, and job status updates are sent via callbacks.

 ## Architecture